-Libya: Airstrike On Migrant Detention Center Kills At Least 44 People
+Airstrike On Migrant Detention Center In Libya Kills At Least 44 People

 An airstrike on a migrant detention center in the Tajoura suburb of Libya's capital killed at least 44 people early Wednesday morning, according to the United Nations.
 More than 100 people were injured in the attack.